Black Widow Spider Bite

 - One or two small fang marks like tiny red spots.

 In some cases, severe symptoms appear within 30 to 60 minutes.
 These include:

 - Muscle cramps and spasms that start near the bite and then spread and increase in severity for 6 to 12 hours.

 - Chills, fever, nausea, or vomiting.

 - Severe high blood pressure.

-What should I do if a black widow spider bites me?
+What should you do if you think you've been bitten by a black widow spider?